Meeting Times and Location

 Attenders are invited to stay after Meeting for fellowship

-to get to know each other
+so we have a chance to get to know each other

 and answer questions for newcomers.